matinfazli/pioneer-games/docs/intro.md

 Without C++ knowledge, you are only able to add and change the assets.
 For example, you can add your own units, buildings or resources.
 However adding custom logic via bleuprints is tricky because the system uses the mass framework and the majority of the logic there is written in C++.

+## Limitations

+Here are some of the main limitations of the system:

+- Movement is only possible on a flat ground (no Z-axis movement)
+- Up to 500 units with stable fps

 ## Getting help

 If you have any questions, feel free to ask in our discord server: https://discord.com/invite/uMKThEBvDJ